galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 >
 > 1. How many ions did you obtained with the final grouping step?
 > 2. Open the dataMatrix file you obtained with the final grouping.
-This table corresponds to intensities for each ion and each samples.
+This table corresponds to intensities for each ion and each sample.
 What do you notice when looking at the intensity of the first ion regarding the first sample?
 >
 > > ### {% icon solution %} Solution
 > >